 Liabilities for wages and salaries, including non-monetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees' services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
 The liabilities are presented as current employee benefit obligations in the balance sheet.

-Accumulated compensated absences, which are expected to be availed or encashed within 12 months from the end of the balance sheet date are treated as short term employee benefits.
-Accumulated compensated absences, which are expected to be availed or encashed beyond 12 months from the end of the year are treated as other long term employee benefits.
+Accumulated compensated absences, which are expected to be availed or encashed within 12 months from the end of the Balance Sheet date are treated as short term employee benefits.
+The liability in respect of compensated absences of short term nature is determined based on actuarial valuation and is provided on an estimated basis.

 (ii) Other long-term employee benefit obligations

-The liabilities for earned leave and sick leave are not expected to be settled wholly within 12 months after the end of the period in which the employees render the related service.
+The liabilities for earned leave are not expected to be settled wholly within 12 months after the end of the period in which the employees render the related service.
 They are therefore measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.
 The benefits are discounted using the market yields at the end of the reporting period that have terms approximating to the terms of the related obligation.
-Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in the statement of profit and loss.
+Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in the Statement of Profit and Loss.

-Accumulated compensated absences, which are expected to be availed or encashed beyond 12 months from the end of balance sheet date are treated as other long term employee benefits for measurement purposes.
+Accumulated compensated absences, which are expected to be availed or encashed beyond 12 months from the end of Balance Sheet date are treated as other long term employee benefits for measurement purposes.
 The Company's liability is actuarially determined (using the Projected Unit Credit Method) at the end of each year.
-Remeasurements, comprising of actuarial losses/ gains are recognised immediately in the balance sheet with corresponding debit or credit to retained earnings through OCI in the period in which they occur.
+Remeasurements, comprising of Actuarial losses/ gains are recognised in the Statement of Profit and Loss in the year in which they arise.

 The Company presents the leave as a short term employee benefit obligation in the balance sheet to the extent it does not have an unconditional right to defer its settlement for 12 months after the reporting date.